tristantudorof/Emissions_Dashboard_SQL_Project/README.md

 <img width="405" height="346" alt="Screenshot 2025-12-09 at 4 28 40 PM" src="https://github.com/user-attachments/assets/bae959b5-623c-400c-a5a7-6e0ee22e8c92" />

+# Total Emissions by mTon of CO2e Bar Chart

 Next, I want to create a bar chart showing the top 10 counties in the U.S. by total emissions.
 To do this, I open a new query in the SQL Editor and use a previous query as a starting point.
 Since I’m only interested in total emissions, I run the following query: